Britain to slow vaccine rollout due to supply crunch in India, testing of big batch | Health

 VACCINE ROW While Britain tries to secure more vaccines, it is also facing growing anger from the European Union, which on Wednesday threatened to slap a ban on vaccine exports to Britain.

+England's Chief Medical Officer Chris Whitty said anecdotal reports suggested that some people had not turned up to vaccination appointments after the shot was suspended in some European countries, but record numbers were still being vaccinated.
 Hancock denied rumours that the delays would mean no adults would get a first dose of the vaccine in April, but said it was important to make sure there was enough vaccine to give people a second dose within 12 weeks of their first.
-He also said that Britain was on target to offer everyone over 50 a first shot by mid-April, and a shot to all adults by the end of July.
-He added that a roadmap for lifting lockdown restrictions in England was unaffected.

-Earlier, housing minister Robert Jenrick said that supplies would pick up again in May, and Moderna Inc has said it is expecting first deliveries of its vaccine to Britain to start in April.
-Hancock said Britain expected doses of Moderna's vaccine to arrive "in the coming weeks".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)